mrago256/wayne-state-daily-screener/readme.md

 Make sure the driver file is in the same directory as AutoScreener.py.

-The Autoscreener only works with Google Chrome, so Chrome must be installed in order for the script to work.
+The Autoscreener only works with Google Chrome.
+Google Chrome must be installed for it to function.

 ### Create user file